Hi network. I'm looking for something I can't readily find. I assume it exists, but it's not jumping out at me.

 NTEN has created an Equity Guide for Nonprofit Technology.

-The UK has the Digital Champions movement and other initiatives, including support for non-profits/charities through Catalyst.
+The UK has the Digital Poverty Alliance, made up of various initiatives and organizations doing work on digital inclusion, such as the Digital Champions movement and other initiatives, including support for non-profits/charities through Catalyst.

 The Digital Future Society has created Measuring the margins: A global framework for digital inclusion

 The Canadian Centre for Nonprofit Digital Resilience has digital inclusion/tech equity as one of it's pillars.
 It's just getting up and running, perhaps it can play this national role.
 But that's not yet clear.